top of page

 • Gain information from parents about their child’s likes, dislikes and information regarding their child’s development.

-• Provide parents with their child’s termly goals and half termly reviews as well as mid term updates should goals be met before reviews are sent out.
+• Provide parents with their child’s termly goals and termly reviews as well as mid term updates should goals be met before reviews are sent out.

 Transitions into nursery